vertica/vertica-kubernetes/DEVELOPER.md

    devcluster-control-plane   Ready    control-plane,master   47s   v1.23.0
    ```

-You have a master node and control plane that is ready to deploy and Vertica Kubernetes resources locally.
+You have a master node and control plane that is ready to deploy any Vertica Kubernetes resources locally.

 ## Cluster cleanup